It’s common to feel insecure in a long-distance relationship. But the insecurities can mess up with our head and your relationship.

 These unseen insecurities are the ones that get us to do things without us understanding why we are doing them.

-Having a romantic partner, a person you trust can be helpful to realise how our insecurities drive our behaviour and how this behaviour affects their relationship.
+Having a romantic partner, a person you trust can be helpful to realise how our insecurities drive our behaviour and how this behaviour affects the relationship.

 How do insecurities affect a long-distance relationship?